subutai-io/documentation/index.rst

 Subutai Documentation
 =====================

 Join the Subutai Horde!
-(The P2P Cloud Crowd)
+Be part of the P2P Cloud Crowd.

 .. _1: